 Terrible things happen in the world; to individuals, communities, and society as a whole.
 These events transpire all the time, everywhere.
 No one is invincible or invulnerable from suffering tragedy.
-This is hard to acknowledge and many people ignore these hard realities to their undoing when the inevitable catch them off-guard.
-By acknowledging the possibility that these hard topics could affect you, you will be better prepared to respond to them if they should happen in your or your loved ones’ lives.
+This is hard to acknowledge, and many people ignore these hard realities to their undoing when the inevitable catch them off-guard.
+By recognizing the possibility that these challenging topics could affect you, you will be better prepared to respond to them if they should happen in your or your loved ones’ lives.

-It is impossible to be prepared for or to have a premeditated response to, every single scenario that you will face in life.
+It is impossible to be prepared for or have a premeditated response to every single scenario you will face in life.
 But there are many common scenarios that everyone should spend at least a little effort thinking their way through.

 When you turn on the news and listen to reactions from people who have suffered from a terrible thing, you will often hear one of these two types of statements being said:

 I never thought this would happen to me.
-For many scenarios, it is difficult to imagine that anyone who has ever opened a book, a newspaper, or watched a movie, has not been faced with many of the world’s hardest scenarios.
-These works of fiction and nonfiction offer evidence of tragedy in the world and this should be a trigger for the reader to consider that these things could happen to them as well.
+For many scenarios, it isn’t easy to imagine that anyone who has ever opened a book, a newspaper, or watched a movie, has not been faced with many of the world’s most challenging scenarios.
+These works of fiction and nonfiction offer evidence of tragedy in this world, and this should be a trigger for the reader to consider that these things could happen to them as well.